Do a person's verbal skills have any impact on whether he or she pursues a career in science, technology, engineering or math?

 In past years, females made up a little more than 40 percent of CMU's overall enrollment.
 But that is creeping up.
 Last year CMU's incoming freshman class hit a record high at 46 percent women.

 Despite the still-male-dominant student body population, CMU is doing a better job than other places in encouraging women to pursue STEM careers, she said.

 "We pay attention to getting a good gender balance and our percentages of women in computing are better than the national average of undergraduate females majoring in computer science," Ms. Frieze said.
-"We have a very active group of undergrads, grads and faculty that are working to build up the next generation of women computer scientists."
+"We have a very active group of undergrads, grads and faculty that are working to build up the next generation of women computer scientists."health

 Noel Um: firstname.lastname@example.org.